LocalDonation-Dev/README/README.md

-This organisation is for reinventing the global economy and making humanity achieve the the sustainable and millenium development goals as soon as possible.
+This organisation is for reinventing the global economy and making humanity achieve the the sustainable and millenium development goals as soon as possible as well as preparing the humanity for total collaps due to artificial intelligence or atomic wars!

+Everybody is welcome to contribute and edit!!

+❤️

 MIT License